Cesar Chavez: The Chicano Lobby and commercial activities: 1983–1989

 From the mid-1980s, Chavez increasingly focused the UFW's campaigns on opposing the use of pesticides in the fields, which he argued posed a danger both to farmworkers and to consumers.
 The UFW raised over $100,000, as well as donated equipment, to launch its own pesticide research lab, but this never opened.
 In his anti-pesticide campaigns he gained support from Ralph Nader.
 Chavez linked this approach in with the ongoing boycott of Bruce Church, arguing that if consumers boycotted the company's products, the growers would stop using pesticides.
 The UFW claimed that the high rates of childhood cancer in McFarland represented evidence of how pesticides impacted humans; they used footage of some of these children in a 17-minute video, The Wrath of Grapes.
 Many of the parents were angered and several sued the UFW, claiming that the union was exploiting their children for its own agenda.
-UFW activists also turned up at the funereal procession of a 14-year old who had died from cancer, where they carried union flags; the child's furious mother demanded that they leave.
+UFW activists also turned up at the funeral procession of a 14-year old who had died from cancer, where they carried union flags; the child's furious mother demanded that they leave.

 In 1982, Jerry Brown ceased to be governor of California.
 He was replaced by the Republican George Deukmejian, who had the backing of the state's growers; under Deukmejian, the ALRB's influence eroded.
 In 1987, the UFW was found liable for $1.7 million in damages to the Maggio company for the illegal actions that the union carried out against it during their 1979 strike.
 As the UFW's boycott of Bruce Church products failed to gain traction, in July 1988 Chavez launched another public fast at Forty Acres.
 Three of Robert Kennedy's children visited, generating media attention for the fast.
 After 19 days, Chavez broke the fast at a ceremony attended by the Democratic politician Jesse Jackson.
 The fast was followed by further purges at La Paz as Chavez accused more people of being saboteurs.
 Hartmire was among those pushed out, resigning in January 1989.
 Some of those at La Paz left before Chavez could target them, and the commune became increasingly depopulated.
 Chavez meanwhile continued to receive awards and honors.
 In November 1989, the Mexican government awarded him the Order of the Aztec Eagle, during which he had a private audience with Mexican President Carlos Salinas.
 In October 1990, Coachella became the first district to name a school after Chavez; he attended the dedication ceremony.